| |

 • Add fewer by – 10 stitches and more by + 10 sts.

-• Where you are able to adjust the size is noted in the pattern.
+• Where you can adjust the size is noted in the pattern.

 Gauge – 10 x 10 cm/4 x 4 inches = 10 sts/20 rows in garter stitch.